minyanglee/garfo-quota-monitoring/README.md

 readin_mid_species_from_web.R is an R script to download and parse the some of the mid-atlantic tables: Bluefish, Black Sea Bass, Fluke, Dogfish, and Scup.
 These tables are differently stored than the groundfish and RH tables.

-# Stata
+## Stata
 + batch_download_quota_monitoring.do is a stata .do file that calls the scripts above.
 It makes some simple exploratory graphs and copies data and graphs to a shared drive where people can see it.
 You'll need stata to run this file.

+# A Federal Register Scraper

-+ federal_register_scraper.do will use the federalregister api to download federal register documents that match search terms.
+federal_register_scraper.do will use the federalregister api to download federal register documents that match search terms.